yohanzytoon/black-scholes-model/README.md

-# Enhanced Black-Scholes Option Pricing Model
+# Black-Scholes Option Pricing Model

 ## 📌 Overview
 This interactive application calculates European call and put option prices using the **Black-Scholes model** and computes the option Greeks.
 It also provides: